plingplingshiny/tp/docs/DeveloperGuide.md

 **MSS**

 1. User enters list command.
-2. PropertyPal displays a list of all clients in lexicographical order.
+2. PropertyPal displays a list of all clients in lexicographical (alphabetical and numerical) order and a success message.

     Use case ends.